 You Aren’t Gonna Need It (YAGNI) is one of the most important principles in software development.

-We can see YAGNI as a special case of the Keep It Simple Stupid (KISS) principle.
-YAGNI applies to a higher level as it tells us to cut off any unnecessary part while KISS advises to make the rest as simple as possible.
+You can see YAGNI as a special case of the Keep It Simple Stupid (KISS) principle.
+YAGNI applies to a higher level as it tells us to cut off any unnecessary part while KISS advises making the rest as simple as possible.

 Fallacies of microservices

 Let’s take a look at some typical fallacies I’ve observed so far among teams adopting microservices:

 This is probably the most dangerous misunderstanding of microservices and a very expensive mistake you can make.
 Remember: Microservices are about technology, boundaries are about business.
 No technology can help you define your boundaries, only proper understanding of your business does.

 Microservices are just one option for how to physically separate components once boundaries are correctly defined.
 At the same time, they make the boundaries hard to change if they are found to be wrong, which often happens, especially in the early phases of product development.